gschmutz/bigdata-spark-workshop/05-spark-getting-started/README.md

 # Getting Started using Spark RDD and DataFrames

+For this workshop you have to start a platform either using the `minio` or  `hdfs` flavour in the init script.

+## Introduction

 ## Introduction

 In this workshop we will work with [Apache Spark](https://spark.apache.org/) and implement some basic operations using the Spark DataFrame API for Python.